Keeping your super safe is one of our top priorities, that's why we use app-based multi-factor authentication. Need help to reset your MFA?

 In each case, markets experienced sharp volatility.
 In each case, long-term diversified investors were able to recover over time.

 That doesn’t mean downturns are comfortable.
 They’re not.
-But it does mean that building a portfolio around a single political outcome – or assuming one country’s trajectory determines everything – is not how long-term investing works.
+But it does mean that building a portfolio around a single geopolitical outcome – or assuming one country’s trajectory determines everything – is not how long-term investing works.

 How this affects your super